How it works

 Sprinters will typically reach their peak speed between 50m and 60m.

-Of the 28 Olympic finals to date, American men have won more than half of them with 17.
+Of the 28 Olympic finals to date, US men have won more than half of them with 17.
 But Jamaica has taken the four most recent Olympic golds with Usain Bolt and Shelly-Ann Fraser-Pryce achieving back-to-back wins in 2008 and 2012.